SteveBarnett/PixelUp-Perf-talk/deck.md

 ## Threat Level: :skull: + :rage:

 ^ Not saying you're a monster.
-But you should be ashamed of yourself.
-😬
+Might be saying you're naughty.

 ---

 # **Animations**
 ## Threat Level: :scream: or :scream::scream:

+^ Do they help?

 ---

 # **Custom UI**
+## Threat Level: :scream: to :scream::scream::scream:

 ^ widget, sprockets, geegaws, doodads

-## Threat Level: :scream: to :scream::scream::scream:
+Apart from the UX and maintenance headaches you'll give yourself: they tend to be heavy

 ---